Loyalists/gflh1/README.md

 6. Have fun!

-If it still refuses to work (checkerboard background...etc) please follow the Alternative Installations section.
+If it still refuses to work (checkerboard background...etc) please follow the Alternative Installation section.

-# Alternative Installations
+# Alternative Installation
 The method below uses English as an example.
 If your game is using other languages some adjustments are to be made.

 1. Rename mod.ff inside mods/gfl/zone to en_h1_mod_common.ff